JOIN THE GROUP

 HOSTING OF INDEPENDENT RESEARCHERS

-By contrast, for the reasons explained in the “General important information” section above, I do not encourage unsolicited visits or generic enquiries aimed at exploring vague ideas, informal brainstorming, or short-term exploratory visits.
-Because of the way I function, unstructured visits, frequent interruptions, or loosely defined interactions are extremely disruptive and carry a disproportionately high cognitive cost for my brain.
+By contrast, for the reasons explained in the “General important information” section above, I do not encourage unsolicited visits or generic enquiries aimed at exploring vague ideas and informal brainstorming, or short-term exploratory visits.
+Because of how I function, unstructured visits, frequent interruptions, or loosely defined interactions are extremely disruptive and carry a disproportionately high cognitive cost for my brain.
 Unless we are already collaborators, or there is a clear, concrete, and well-defined project or funding opportunity (of at least 2 years duration, as outlined in the “Postdocs” section above), I cannot generically support such requests.
 This applies in particular to students.
 I frequently receive enquiries about internships, short-term research projects, visiting positions, and similar arrangements.
 With very rare exceptions, and unless there is a pre-existing research relationship (in any case with no more than a degree of academic separation, i.e. your supervisor and I are close collaborators), the answer is invariably no. My priority as a UniTN faculty member is to supervise UniTN students, and I do not have the capacity to support short-term, unstructured, or exploratory visits.